StarRocks/starrocks/docs/en/sql-reference/sql-statements/data-definition/CREATE_INDEX.md

 Note:

-1. For the naming conventions of index names, see [System limits](../../../reference/System_limit.md).
+1. For the naming conventions of indexes, see [System limits](../../../reference/System_limit.md).
 2. One column can have only one BITMAP index.
 If a column already has an index, you cannot create one more index on it.

 ## Examples